 - Using a 1 tbsp ice cream scooper (or just a spoon) scoop balls of dough onto a parchment lined cookie sheet (about 20 balls per recipe).
 Cross hatch each ball of dough with a clean fork.

-- Freeze tray of cookie dough for at least 5 minutes, but preferably 20 minutes and up to a few weeks if you want to wrap up frozen dough to bake at a later date.
+- OPTIONAL STEP**Freeze tray of cookie dough for at least 5 minutes, but preferably 20 minutes and up to a few weeks if you want to wrap up frozen dough to bake at a later date.

-- Place frozen cookie dough on new parchment lined cookie sheet about 2” apart into a 350* oven on the middle rack.
+- Place cookies into a 350* oven on the middle rack.
 Bake for about 8 minutes…watching towards the end of the bake time as to not burn the cookies.

 - Store uneaten cookies in an airtight container in the fridge for up to a week…if they last.